lindelius/php-fide/README.md

 ## Usage

-The first step is to implement the `Lindelius\FIDE\ContestantInterface` interface in your contestant entity model (the object holding rating information about a given contestant in a given competition).
+**Step 1.** Implement the `Lindelius\FIDE\ContestantInterface` interface in your contestant entity model (the object holding rating information about a given contestant in a given competition).

 ```php
 use Lindelius\FIDE\ContestantInterface;